-Aerosol generating procedures have been associated with increased risk of transmission of coronaviruses (SARS-CoV and MERS-CoV) such as nasopharyngeal swabbing, tracheal intubation, non-invasive ventilation, tracheotomy, cardiopulmonary resuscitation, manual ventilation before intubation and bronchoscopy.
-HCWs performing aerosol-generating procedures should follow the following:
+Some aerosol generating procedures have been associated with increased risk of transmission of coronaviruses (SARS-CoV and MERS-CoV) such as nasopharyngeal swabbing, tracheal intubation, non-invasive ventilation, tracheotomy, cardiopulmonary resuscitation, manual ventilation before Intubation and bronchoscopy.
+HCWs performing aerosol-generating procedures should note the following:

-- Use a fit tested particulate respirator or PAPR. - Always perform the seal-check when putting on a disposable particulate respirator. - For nasopharyngeal swabbing, in case of non-availability of respirators (n95 or PAPR) the HCW can use surgical mask and face shield during the process. - HCW that all available types of respirators are not fit to him should be excluded from aerosol-generating procedures or use PAPR(Powered Air-Purifying Respirator).
+- Use a fit tested particulate respirator. - Always perform the seal-check when putting on a disposable particulate respirator. - For nasopharyngeal swabbing, in case of non-availability of respirators the HCW can use surgical mask and face shield during the process.

-- Facial hair (beard) prevents proper respirator fit; either avoid aerosolgenerating procedures or use PAPR. - Use eye protection (i.e. a face shield or goggles). - Clean, non-sterile, long-sleeved isolation gown and gloves are used, if gowns are not fluid resistant, use a waterproof apron for procedures with expected high fluid volumes that might penetrate the gown. - Perform procedures in negative pressure rooms with at least 12 air changes per hour (ACH) and controlled direction of air flow when using mechanical ventilation or other aerosol-generating procedures. - In case of unavailability of negative pressure room, nasopharyngeal swab could be taken in well ventilated single room with portable HEPA filter. - Limit the number of persons present in the room to the absolute minimum required for the patient's care and support.
+- HCW that all available types of respirators are not fit to him should be avoided from aerosol-generating procedures or use PAPR (Powered Air-Purifying Respirator). - Facial hair (beard) prevents proper respirator fit; either avoid aerosolgenerating procedures or use PAPR. - Use eye protection (i.e. goggles or a face shield). - Clean, non-sterile, long-sleeved isolation gown and gloves are used, if gowns are not fluid resistant, use a waterproof apron for procedures with expected high fluid volumes that might penetrate the gown. - Perform procedures in negative pressure rooms with at least 12 air changes per hour (ACH) and controlled direction of air flow when using mechanical ventilation. - In case of unavailability of negative pressure room, nasopharyngeal swab could be taken in well-ventilated single room with portable HEPA filter. - Limit the number of persons present in the room to the absolute minimum required for the patient's care and support.

-4.4Management of exposure to COVID-19 in healthcare facilities
+4.4 Management of exposure to COVID-19 in healthcare facilities